chrisjaure/loadify/README.md

 ## Tests

-To run tests in the browser, browse to `./test/index.html`.
+To run tests in the browser, make sure you've got the devDependencies installed and browse to `./test/index.html`.
 If you make changes, run `node ./test/fixture/compile.js` to recomplile the client javascript.

 ## TODO